-GlobalSign and RAs will accept authenticated requests for revocation.
+GlobalSign, RA or Subscriber can initiate revocation.
+Only authenticated requests for revocation are accepted.
 Authorization for revocation shall be accepted if the revocation request is received from either the Subscriber or an affiliated organization named in the Certificate.
 Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports to notify GlobalSign of a suspected reasonable cause to revoke the Certificate.
-Additionally, for PSD2 Certificates, revocation request can originate from the NCA which has authorized or registered the payment service provider.
+Additionally, for Open Banking Certificates, revocation requests can originate from the NCA which has authorized or registered the payment service provider.
 GlobalSign may also at its own discretion revoke Certificates including Certificates that are issued to other cross signed CAs.